-Procrastination - putting things off - is a common, natural, human reaction to tasks that may seem in some way difficult or challenging.
-However, severe procrastination that leads to feelings of wretchedness or extreme anxiety may need addressing.
+Procrastination - putting things off - is a natural, human reaction to tasks that may seem in some way difficult or challenging, and something that most students experience at some time.
+However, if procrastination is consistently preventing you from completing the tasks that are important to you, then it may be time to make some changes.

 People who procrastinate tend to